-It’s more of a theory Jay and I have about ‘the US dollar effect’ that we’ve come to learn after spending some time in 3 non-US countries whose official currency is the US Dollar across Central and South America.
+This is more of a theory Jay and I have about ‘the US dollar effect’ that we’ve come to learn after spending some time in 3 non-US countries whose official currency is the US Dollar across Central and South America.

-It’s basically this ’roundup theory’ on how everything is rounded up to a whole number no matter what its value is. $1 this, $2 that.
+Basically this ’roundup theory’ on how everything is rounded up to a whole number no matter what its value is. $1 this, $2 that.
 Taxi drivers love the round up theory.

 An item becomes $1 or $2 rather than the 60 cents or 95 cents it may actually be worth.
 I don’t know, but perhaps it’s something to do with the extreme lack of change in all of the Dollar using Central and South American countries we have visited. of these countries.
 I can understand how this theory of rounding up the dollar may be really negative for these countries with regards to economics and the circulation of money.

 THE FOOD MARKETS – OTAVALO MARKET, ECUADOR

 It’s $2 for a healthy sized meal at the food market in Otavalo, expect people fighting for your custom as often tourists prefer to sample the restaurants and bakeries in Otavalo rather than the food market.